-Distinguished Honors 95 average or higher First Honors 90 average or higher Second Honors 85 average or higher
+Distinguished Honors 95 average or higher

+First Honors 90 average or higher

+Second Honors 85 average or higher

-A major subject is defined as any subject that meets daily and carries .5 or more credit for a semester course and 1.0 or more credits for a full-year course.
+A major subject is defined as any subject that carries .5 or more credit for a semester course and 1.0 or more credits for a fullyear course.

-A minor subject is any subject that meets fewer than six periods per cycle and carries less than .5 credit for a semester or less than 1.0 for a full-year course.
+A minor subject is any subject that carries less than .5 credit for a semester or less than 1.0 for a full-year course.